In Search of Bengali Harlem

 As a teen, Alaudin Ullah was swept up by the energy of hip-hop and rebelled against his Bangladeshi roots.
 Now a playwright contending with post-9/11 Hollywood’s Islamophobia, he sets out to tell his parents’ stories.
 IN SEARCH OF BENGALI HARLEM tracks his quest from mid-20th-century Harlem to Bangladesh, unveiling intertwined histories of South Asian Muslims, African Americans, and Puerto Ricans.

-PREMIERING MAY 9 | AMERICA REFRAMED
+NOW STREAMING | AMERICA REFRAMED

 Chinatown Auxiliary